Installing Firedrake

 $ make

-This will only recompile PETSc’s source code, not that of the external packages, and so should be relatively quick.
+Note that this will only recompile PETSc’s source code, not that of the external packages, and so should be relatively quick.
 If your PETSc is sufficiently out-of-date you may also need to rebuild the external packages by running:

 $ make reconfigure